 - Anything fried

 Bold flavors, sensory-tingling aromas, bright colors, and interesting textures—these are the dreams Middle Eastern food trucks are made of.
 And since Middle Eastern cuisine is generally quite healthy anyway (with its veggies, grains, spices, seeds, herbs, lean proteins, and healthy fats), you can usually find some super healthy options at these food trucks.

 - Baba ganoush

 As you can see, there are loads of healthy food truck options for you, so no matter where you are, you can live your best Nutritious Life and feel empowered as you do it.

 If you’re traveling around the U.S., be sure to keep an eye out for some of the healthiest food trucks in America.
 True, many will be concentrated in major metro areas, but with food truck popularity on the rise, we wouldn’t be surprised to see similar offerings in smaller communities.

 Here are just a few of our favorite concepts.
 You can check out these trucks in particular, or seek out something similar.

-GMonkey, Durham, CT — Voted #1 Food Truck on the Planet!
+GMonkey, Durham, Conn. — Voted #1 Food Truck on the Planet.
 (And we can see why!)
 The chefs at GMonkey use local, organic, seasonal ingredients whenever possible to create gourmet vegetarian offerings and what they call “Live & Raw dishes.”

-AJ’s Gluten Free — Montana residents and travelers, get your taste buds ready!
-Nutritious Life Studio grad, Jennifer Ryan Shepherd’s, food truck specializes in Paleo, Keto, Mediterranean, sugar-free, dairy-free, egg-free, vegan, vegetarian, Dash, Low-Fab Map, candida-free recipes, and more!
+AJ’s Gluten Free, Clinton, Mont. — Montana residents and travelers, get your taste buds ready!
+Nutritious Life Studio grad Jennifer Ryan Shepherd’s food truck specializes in paleo, keto, Mediterranean, sugar-free, dairy-free, egg-free, vegan, vegetarian, DASH, low-FODMAP, candida-free recipes, and more.
 Her slogan is “All the Taste, Minus the Gluten” and we’re all in!